Semiparametric bivariate extreme-value copulas: Method

 \section{Method}

-In the following sections we will cover (i) the construction of a new semiparametric EVC, some (ii) convergence and (iii) association results, (iv) its estimation and (v) simulation and, finally, (vi) a possible solution to one of its limitations.
+In the following sections, we will cover (i) the construction of a new semiparametric \gls{evc}, (ii) some of its properties, (iii) estimation algorithms, (iv) simulation, and (v) a possible solution to one of its limitations.